Penrhyn Castle: 21st century

 The National Trust has held custodianship of Penrhyn Castle since its transfer by the government in 1951.
-It has worked to conserve the house and its setting, and develop its attraction to visitors.
+It has worked to conserve the house and its setting, and to develop its attraction to visitors.
 In 2019/2020 Penrhyn received 139,614 such visitors, an increase over the two previous years (118,833 and 109,395).
 In the 21st century, the Trust has sought to develop its understanding and coverage of the links between the house and colonialism and slavery (see below).
 The Trust's 2022 Penrhyn Castle website records: "we are accelerating plans to reinterpret the stories of the painful and challenging histories attached to Penrhyn Castle.
 This will take time as we want to ensure that changes we make are sustained and underpinned by high quality research."
-A large collection of Douglas-Pennant family papers is held by Bangor University and was catalogued between 2015-2017.
+A large collection of Douglas-Pennant family papers is held by Bangor University and was catalogued between 2015 and 2017.

 Slavery and slate

 Slavery

-For much of the 20th century, conservation bodies such as the Trust largely ignored the issues of slavery and colonialism in relation to their properties.
+For much of the 20th century, conservation bodies such as the National Trust largely ignored the issues of slavery and colonialism in relation to their properties.
 This position began to change at the very end of the century.
 In 1995, Alaistair Hennesey published a pioneering article on Penrhyn and slavery in History Today.
 Of Penrhyn, Hennesey wrote, "there is no building which illustrates so graphically the role which slave plantation profits played in the growth of British economic power."
 In 2009 the Trust organised a symposium, Slavery and the British Country House, in conjunction with English Heritage and the University of the West of England, which was held at the London School of Economics.
 At the conference Nicholas Draper (inaugural director of the Centre for the Study of the Legacies of British Slavery), discussed the records of the Slave Compensation Commission and their value as a research tool for exploring links between the slave trade and the country house.

 In 2020, the Trust published its Interim Report on the Connections between Colonialism and Properties now in the Care of the National Trust, Including Links with Historic Slavery.
 The appendix to the report recorded that George Hay Dawkins-Pennant was compensated under the Slavery Abolition Act 1833 for being deprived of 764 slaves, being paid £14,683 17s 2d.
 The report itself provoked a strong reaction.
 The Common Sense Group of Conservative MPs challenged the Trust's priorities; writing in a joint letter to The Daily Telegraph, "History must neither be sanitised nor rewritten to suit 'snowflake' preoccupations.
 A clique of powerful, privileged liberals must not be allowed to rewrite our history in their image."
 The columnist Charles Moore decried the report and stimulated criticism across a range of British media outlets.
 A complaint against the Trust's report was lodged with the Charity Commission.